 9 types of difficult employees and how to handle them

 The Victim is the least accountable individual on the team, who denies any responsibility, claiming that whatever happened is not their fault.
-Excuses may vary from “I was given an unclear task,” to “it’s hot outside and AC was on for a couple of hours only.”
+Excuses may vary from “I was given an unclear task,” to “it’s hot outside and the AC was on for only a couple of hours.”

 Often edgy and aggressive, Territorials can shake the team foundation – and not in a good way.
-With the tendency to defend their territory, they will use “all the weapons at their disposal” to protect their niche from those pesky intruders who dare to come by and ask for an alternative to work they offered.
+With a tendency to defend their territory, they will use “all weapons at their disposal” to protect their niche from anyone they think might be attacking them - or the quality of their work.

-How to deal with territorial: When it comes to the Territorial, pay close attention to their attitude.
-If they care about how their behavior impacts the team performance, then the aggression is probably a defense mechanism of the past which can be removed through careful management and team building.
-If, on the other hand, they do not care about the team, it is time to remove them from the organisation and allow them to focus on individual tasks.
+How to deal with a Territorial: When it comes to the Territorial, pay close attention to their attitude.
+If they care about how their behavior impacts the team's performance, then the aggression is probably a defense mechanism which can be removed through careful management and team building.
+If, on the other hand, they do not care about the team, it is time to remove them from the organization and allow them to focus on individual tasks.
 It is probably best for everyone.

-How to deal with pessimist: Even though dealing with them can be tiring, the Pessimists can be very critical to the team dynamics.
+How to deal with the Pessimist: Even though dealing with them can be tiring, the Pessimists can be very critical to the team dynamics.
 Why?
 Because they keep the rest of the team from losing their heads in the clouds.
-You can organize rare “negativity meetings” as a reality check in certain situations, or have a weekly one-on-ones with your pessimist, as their input can have crucial clues to what can potentially go wrong.
-There is one thing to remember however: these individuals are not suitable for leadership roles.
+You can organize rare “negativity meetings” as a reality check in certain situations, or have weekly one-on-ones with your pessimist, as their input can point out things that can potentially go wrong.
+There is one thing to remember, however: these individuals are not suitable for leadership roles.

-Usually invisible during the day, and always absent when going gets tough.
-You can recognize the (N)ever-present if the rest of the team starts asking: “What do they do here?
+Usually invisible during the day, and always absent when the going gets tough.
+You can recognize the (N)ever-present if the rest of the team starts asking: “What do they even do here?
 What is their contribution?”
-Other clear giveaways are a lot of sick days, frequent coffee breaks outside the office, and detachment from team duties in general.
+Other dead giveaways are - they take a lot of sick days, frequent coffee breaks outside the office, and detachment from team duties in general.

-How to deal with (n)ever-present: First thing you need to know is that an individual usually becomes “(N)ever-present” when they start feeling dissatisfied with their job, duties or their team, they might have decided it is time for a career change but decided not to tell you in case things do not work out.
+How to deal with the (N)ever-present: The first thing you need to know is that an individual usually becomes “(N)ever-present” when they start feeling dissatisfied with their job, duties or their team, so they might have decided that it is time for a career change, but decided not to tell you in case things do not work out.
 So, the first thing you need to do is to talk to them and understand their reasoning.
 Only when you know their background story, should you decide if they are a good fit for your existing team or not.